mhguo1/TRAPD/README.md

 - P_DOM: p-value under the dominant model.
 - P_REC: p-value under the recessive model.

+**Generate QQ Plot**
+The last step is the generate the QQ plot and calculate the lambda_delta95 as described in our paper

+It requires R; the script was tested using R v3.1, but any version of R should work.
+The script should be run as:
+Rscript QQ.R -- burden.out.txt --plotfile out.png --

 **Creating read depth filter (Step 0.4)**